-The law does not provide for an accelerated procedure per se; however, if, at the time of filing the notice, the parties provide as much information as available, such as analysis, reports, evidence, etc., to support the fact that such a merger will notably not result in diminishing, damaging or preventing competition, then the Commission is granted a term of 15 days to issue its resolution.
+The law does not provide for an accelerated procedure per se; however, if at the time of filing the notice, the parties provide as much information as available, such as analysis, reports, evidence, etc., to support the fact that such a merger will notably not result in diminishing, damaging or preventing competition, the Commission is granted a term of fifteen (15) days to issue its resolution.
 If such term is not extended by the Commission and expires, it shall be interpreted as if the Commission has no objection to the merger.

-In order to speed up the clearance timetable, a close contact and lobbying with the staff at the Commission is highly recommended; many times this results in a more expedited process and a good way of anticipating additional information requests.
+In order to speed up the clearance timetable, close contact and lobbying with the staff at the Commission is highly recommended; this frequently results in a more expedited process and a good way of anticipating additional information requests.

-3.10 Who is responsible for making the notification and are there any filing fees?
+3.10 Who is responsible for making the notification?

 The parties participating in the underlying merger are jointly responsible for filing the notification and appointing a sole representative.
-In addition, when the parties cannot for any reason provide the notice, the merging entity, the party acquiring control of the corporation, the entity intending to enter into the transactions or to aggregate the shares, equity interest, trust interests or assets, is responsible for filing the notice.
+In addition, if the parties cannot for any reason provide the notice, the merging entity, the party acquiring control of the corporation, the entity intending to enter into the transactions or to aggregate the shares, equity interest, trust interests or assets, is responsible for filing the notice.